LaunchCoderGirlSTL/Data-Science-Assignments/README.md

     - Copy the `template` sheet into your tab.
     - Fill out an accurate schedule for yourself.
         - This does not need to be updated as your schedule changes.
+	- Please submit the spreadsheet in Canvas.
+You can just have your schedule on there, without the template and others.

 ## Homework due Wednesday, March 10, 2021 @ 5:30pm
 ### Readings